 Dining in Dubai

-As with travelling anywhere, to minimise your food costs when travelling to Dubai on a budget, avoid restaurants in touristic areas or in expensive hotels.
+As with travelling anywhere, to minimise your food costs when travelling to Dubai on a budget, avoid restaurants in tourist areas or in expensive hotels.
 Fortunately, there are many excellent international options for dining out in Dubai.

 Dubai is a country filled with ex-pats and consequently, many authentic restaurants serving dishes from across the world.
 From Lebanese food to Indian, Vietnamese, and Thai, you can find a great quality version of virtually everything in Dubai.